Roses In The Near North: History of the Huronia Rose Society

 As early as the first year of existence we have held an annual Rose Show, an evening tour of members’ gardens; published a newsletter called “Rose Petals” several times a year as a reminder of upcoming meetings and events.
 Over the years, the annual Rose Show has been of great interest to members and the area’s residents.

 Public meetings are held to bring informative speakers on all aspects of growing roses and other gardening techniques, for sharing problems and successes as well as socializing with rosarians from the Huronia area.
-A lending library of rose resource information (including copies of Canadian Rose Society’s publications) is available for members.

 Since Barrie’s Floral Emblem is a Red Rose, two HRS members have been invited to sit on the Communities in Bloom committee.
 Through this involvement, we had several opportunities to promote our Rose Society.